Maine Practice Materials with helpful tips

 Nathan & Henry B. Cleaves Law Library, Portland

-State Law and Legislative Reference Library, Augusta
+Maine State Law and Legislative Reference Library, Augusta

 URSUS -- includes Catalogs of the Garbrecht Law Library and State Law & Legislative Reference Library